 Under the Equality Act 2010, these are known as 'protected acts'.
-If a member of the University treats a student less favourably because he or she has carried out a protected act, this could be regarded as unlawful victimisation.
+If a member of the University treats a student less favourably because they have carried out a protected act, this could be regarded as unlawful victimisation.
 There must be a link between the student's protected act and the resulting treatment of that student.